 Introduction

-By now you’ve come far from your React-baby days, with tools like routers and testing frameworks under your belt.
-You still have a longer way to go.
-It’s a great time to put these concepts to use with a classic project - a mock shopping cart.
+By now you’ve come far from your React-baby days.
+You have tools like routers and testing frameworks under your belt but you still have a long way to go.
+Now is a great time to put these concepts to use with a classic project - a mock shopping cart.

 Assignment